The Rhythm of the Heat: Live performances

 Prior to the song's official release, "The Rhythm of the Heat" was previewed at the first World of Music, Arts and Dance (WOMAD) festival in 1982, which was co-founded by Gabriel two years prior.
 Members of the Ekome Dance Company also joined Gabriel onstage for this performance.
 The song served as the set opener for Gabriel's Security Tour, where members of his band walked through the audience playing marching drums before reaching the stage.
 During this performance, Gabriel sang on a raised platform where his movements were "outlined by dramatic backlighting" according to concert reviewer Bill Provick.
 Gabriel also performed the song in 2007 during his Warm Up Tour in Europe, which included a stop in Wiltshire for the 25th anniversary of WOMAD.

 In 2010, when Gabriel was touring his Scratch My Back cover album, "The Rhythm of the Heat" was added to the setlist for the purpose of supplementing the setlist with original material.
 For these performances, Gabriel decided to forgo drums in favor orchestral instrumentation conducted and arranged by John Metcalfe.
 He asked Metcalfe to repurpose the African rhythms found on the studio recording so that they could be played on orchestral instruments.
 This arrangement later appeared on Gabriel's New Blood album.
-Gabriel identified ending section of "The Rhythm of the Heat" as his favourite moment on the album.
+Gabriel identified the ending section of "The Rhythm of the Heat" as his favourite moment on the album.
 "We retained some of the energy, drive and interwoven patterns of the rhythm, but transformed them into these other sounds."
 Gabriel continued to play the song in orchestral form through 2012, including as part of a seven-song set at the Hop Farm Festival.
 "Rhythm of the Heat" served as the set opener for Gabriel's 2016 joint-tour with Sting on the Rock Paper Scissors Tour.